jjkiely/findFailBash/README.md

 # findFailBash
-A simple bash script using grep to store error messages from pipeline logs in a seperate file for readability, By default it searches for lines containing ---FAIL: however this can be changed by editing the file.
+A simple bash script(more like a grep command with easier parameters) using grep to store error messages from pipeline logs in a seperate file for readability, By default it searches for lines containing ---FAIL: however this can be changed by editing the file.

 # Using the script